belgium

 Employment Considerations

-It’s important to note that blue-collar and white-collar workers are treated differently in many areas of Belgian employment law.
-The differences and regulations are changing on a regular basis, so it’s worth keeping an eye out for anything that might affect your business in the future.
+It’s important to note that blue-collar and white-collar workers are treated differently in many areas of Belgian employment law, and that collective bargaining has a major influence in some industries.
+The differences and regulations can change on a regular basis, so it’s worth keeping an eye out for anything that might affect your business in the future.

 Depending on the location of the employer’s operating site, these contracts must be drawn up in French, Dutch or German.
 Following the successful hire of an employee, the employer must then register that person with multiple government authorities, the insurance agency, a health provider, and with Dimona – an electronic system used to track social security.
 Failing to declare starters and leavers via Dimona can result in fines for employers.

-Notice periods vary depending on the length of employment, and increase at regular intervals.
-It starts at one week for employees with less than three months’ service, reaches 12 weeks after two years of service, and can eventually reach a maximum of 65 weeks.
+Notice periods vary substantially according to length of service, starting at a week for employees inside their first three months, and gradually adding more weeks at regular intervals until it reaches six weeks after two years of service and a maximum of 13 weeks after eight years’ service.
+For employees who started before 2014, even longer notice periods are applicable, potentially lasting for over a year.
 New legislation introduced in 2023 allows employees to take time off during notice periods for training, with the intended aim of helping them find new work quickly.

 Compensation and Severance